plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

     [sources]
     collective.package = git git@github.com:collective/collective.package.git branch=python3

-With the file in place,
+With the file in place, run buildout.
-you can run buildout and the source of the add-on package will be checked out to the `src` folder.
+Then the source of the add-on package will be checked out into the `src` folder.

 .. code-block:: shell